virtualidentityag/backend-dev-onboarding/java_microservice.md

 Please specify new HAL endpoints for all existing CRUD methods of your services in the api.yaml file.
 Consider meaningful HTTP methods, request models, response codes and response models.
 Models should be defined in JSON.

-Finally recompile your project with maven and check the generated java sources  for your endpoint definitions and response models.
+Finally rebuild your project with Gradle and check the generated java sources  for your endpoint definitions and response models.

 #### Add controller implementations